vuejs/vue-test-utils/docs/fr/api/components/TransitionGroupStub.md

 VueTestUtils.config.stubs['transition-group'] = false
 ```

-To reset it to stub transition components:
+To reset it to stub `transition-group` components:

 ```js
 import VueTestUtils, { TransitionGroupStub } from 'vue-test-utils'